mano92fuentesjimenez/giffer-backend/Readme.md

    * models -- contains the mongoose model definitions as schema, indexes and methods for documents
    * routes -- contains all the routes of the project

 For used technologies: Please see package.json

 For run, just do ```yarn``` and later ```yarn start```

+If run with ```yarn start```, it needs a mongodb instance running on port 27017, if you need to change how is connected to mongodb you can rewrite /config/default.json , the configuration for mongodb connection is gotten from there